 In simpler terms, when changes are implemented or mergers and acquisitions take place, morale often tanks and workers become preoccupied with fears and doubts and productive work suffers.
 Agile can help with this as seen through some post merger integration examples, namely the Disney-Pixar acquisition.
 This m&a integration was especially successful because employees did not feel as though their entire worlds were changing in a short period of time; rather changes were implemented slowly and methodically based on their priority ranking.
-A strong company morale is vital to any post merger integration framework.
+A strong company morale is vital to any PMI framework.

-While a tool is never the cure-all for any team’s M&A problems, the right tool and m&a software can speed up the integration process and produce valuable data for integration teams.
+While a tool is never the cure-all for any team’s M&A problems, the right tool and m&a software can speed up the m&a integration process and produce valuable data for teams.
 VDRs and project management platforms designed specifically for M&A, such as DealRoom (for deals 50M and greater) and FirmRoom (for deals under the 50M mark) can literally keep all parties, and new coworkers, on the same page.
 Executives can no longer simply rely on Microsoft Excel when there are more efficient tools and technologies.

 Many stakeholders are fooled into overlooking the power of strong change management and integration practices.
-Indeed, sometimes when conducting smaller deals, the buy-side can get away with sloppier integration methods and disregarding the important leg work related to proper change management.
-However, as deals get larger, ignoring change management will certainly lead to post acquisition integration problems.
+Indeed, sometimes when conducting smaller deals, the buy-side can get away with sloppier methods and disregarding the important leg work related to proper change management.
+However, as deals get larger, ignoring change management will certainly lead to post acquisition problems.

 The crux of the matter is big deals demand robust change management practices.
 Experts recommend that around the six month mark, employees should be given a climate survey.
 Again, the data collected should be analyzed and the feedback should be delivered in a report to upper level management.
 This will allow the company’s leadership to take a look at what is going well and what still needs to be addressed, or worked on further, in order for the integration process to continue to move in the right direction.